5G-MAG/Tech/pages/NTN/NTN_Handover_Service_Continuity.md

 ## Single NTN operator
 In this deployment model the satellite infrastructure is managed by a single NTN operator.
 Satellite-to-satellite handovers are considered for two types of scenarios: quasi-earth fixed beam and earth moving beams.
 In both cases frequent handovers are expected due to motion.

-### Satellite-to-satellite handover with quasi-Earth fixed beam for NGSO
+### Satellite-to-satellite handover with Quasi-Earth fixed beam for NGSO
 The target mapped cell will be served by a single beam and a frequent handover (time-based) is expected due to the satellite motion.
 Two different types of handover are considered:
 * a) Soft switch handover, where the Mapped Cell is served by two overlapping beams in different carrier frequencies during the switching phase.
 * b) Hard switch handover, where the Mapped Cell is served by only one beam at any point in time.